Black Friday Sale!

 Why is a good podcast name important?

-Choosing a good name is crucial to any new venture, whether it’s starting a business or naming your pet.
-In the case of podcasts, you want to give your potential listeners an idea of what they can expect.
+Choosing a good name for a podcast is important because you want to give your potential listeners an idea of what they can expect.
 If you’re not sure what your podcast is about, then you won’t come up with a good name.

 A good podcast name also impacts discoverability.
 If you want to grow your audience, you need a name that is searchable, optimized, and easy to remember.
 Listeners will rely heavily on context clues from the podcast’s title and cover art to decide whether your show is worth their time.